-Another stall which has earned itself a loyal following is Firdaus Prata & Briyani House.
-Herds of office workers can be seen queueing for this stall’s Briyani ($5) during lunchtime, and the sheer size of this dish explains it all.
+Another stall that has earned itself a loyal following is Firdaus Prata & Briyani House.
+Herds of office workers can be seen queueing for this stall’s Briyani ($6) during lunchtime, and the sheer size of this dish explains it all.

 Unit number: #01-50